 The annual ongoing charge is 0.20%.
 This is at the top end of what is a tight fee range for ETFs providing exposure to the euro-denominated corporate-bond market.
 But even at 0.20%, the ETF compares positively with the median clean share class fee for funds in its category (that is, inclusive of active funds).

-As this ETF uses synthetic replication, there are also swap costs to consider.
 Additional costs potentially borne by investors and not included in the ongoing charge include bid-offer spreads and brokerage fees when buy/sell orders are placed for ETF shares.

 Go To Top

 Lyxor uses synthetic replication to track the Markit iBoxx EUR Liquid Corporates 125 Mid Price TCA Index.
 Lyxor uses the unfunded swap model.
 The ETF buys a basket of securities--commonly referred to as the substitute basket--from Societe Generale while simultaneously entering into an over-the-counter total-return swap agreement to receive the performance of the index (net of fees) in exchange for that of the substitute basket.